thegrumpys/odop/docs/Help/htt.md

 **File : Import** and **File : Export**
 The ODOP software can export the state of the current design as a download into a file in the local file system.
-By default, the file will appear in the user's download folder (directory) with a file name extension of ".json".
+By default, the file is placed in the user's download folder (directory) with a file name extension of ".json".
 Use browser settings to control the default download folder or be prompted to specify a folder every time.